BORDEAUX 2019 BARREL SAMPLES TASTED FROM MAY TO JULY 2020,

 Franc Mayne GCC – 5.68 ha, limestone plateau + clay-sandy clay, 100% Merlot.
 A very approachable wine with silky fruit and tannin, on the light side.
 Delicate structure and length.
 Correctly made wine but a bit plain.
 88p.

 La Grace Dieu des Prieurs – 8 ha on sandy clay and limestones, 90% Merlot + 10% Cabernet Franc, ageing in 100% grained new oak from Radoux.
 New owner since 2013, a Russian art collector.
 Louis Mitjavile, son of famous Francois Mitjavile from Tertre Roteboeuf, is the winemaker here.

 Grand Barrail Lamarzelle Figeac – 15 ha, 73% Merlot + 23% Cabernet Franc.
-Attractive with on the nose with fragrant blueberries, polished and velvety on the palate, easygoing with a soft texture, fruity finish.
+It is attractive with on the nose with fragrant blueberries, polished and velvety on the palate, easygoing with a soft texture, and fruity finish.
 88p.

 Grand Corbin GCC – 28.5 ha, silica on the bed of blue clay, 85% Merlot + 15% Cabernet Franc.
-Very cherry on the nose, aromatic and attractive, polished and crunchy fruit on the palate, sweet tannins, silky texture, lingering finish.
+It is very cherry on the nose, aromatic and attractive, polished and crunchy fruit on the palate, sweet tannins, silky texture, and lingering finish.
 91+p.

 Grand Corbin Despagne GCC – 28.8 ha, clay-silica on iron dirt/sandy clay, 75% Merlot + 24% Cabernet Franc + 1% Cabernet Sauvignon.
 Splendid on the nose and palate.
 Intense with blackberries.
 Great complexity.
 The perfect harmony between fruit and sweet tannins.
 Velvety and persistent finish.
 Highly impressive.
 94p.